kojodoc/kojodoc.github.io/art/shape-block.md

   * Note - after the turtle draws a shape, its position and heading should be the same as they were before drawing the shape - so that the block can easily combine multiple shapes.
 The `savePosHe()` and `restorePosHe()` commands can be used at the beginning and the end respectively of the `shape()` command to help accomplish this.
 * Once the shape and the block are in place, the pattern is drawn by repeating the block the desired number of times.

+To implement the above ideas, it's good to know [how defs work](../reference/turtle.html#def).

 Here's a drawning based on the above idea:
 ```scala
 def shape() {